beancount/docs/docs/command_line_accounting_cookbook.md

 Note that the postings of shares removed from the `Assets:US:ETrade:LQD` account is a lot *reduction* and you must provide information to identify which lot you’re reducing, in this case, by providing the per-share cost basis of 119.24 USD.

 I normally let Beancount calculate the capital gain or loss for me, which is why I don’t specify it in the last posting.
 Beancount will automatically balance the transaction by setting the amount of this posting to -20.80 USD, which is a *gain* of 20.80 USD (remember that the signs are inverted for income accounts).
-Specifying the sale price of 123.40 USD is optional, and it is *ignored* for the purpose of balancing the transaction, the cash deposit and commissions legs determine the profit.
+Specifying the sale price of 123.40 USD is optional, and it is *ignored* for the purpose of balancing the transaction, the cash deposit and commissions legs determine the profit The cash received + commissions in this case, as well as the cost basis of what was sold are sufficient informations to fill in the missing P/L posting amount.

 ### Receiving Dividends<a id="receiving-dividends"></a>